mlflow/mlflow/docs/source/model/dependencies.rst

         mlflow models predict -m runs:/<run_id>/model-i <input_path>

-Using the ``mlflow.models.predict`` API is convenient for testing your model and inference environment quickly.
+Using the :py:func:`mlflow.models.predict()` API is convenient for testing your model and inference environment quickly.
 However, it may not be a perfect simulation of the serving because it does not start the online inference server.

 Testing online inference endpoint with a virtual environment